-- Rash that does not blanche to skin pressure (indicates bleeding into the skin) This can indicate a life threatening illness
+- rash that does not blanche to skin pressure (indicates bleeding into the skin) – this can be a sign of a life-threatening illness.

 Since fever is a symptom and not an illness, the underlying cause must be found before specific treatment can begin.
 Some tests may be necessary if the cause of the fever is not clear after your doctor has taken a medical history and performed an examination.
 These tests may include: